opspec-pkgs/kind.create.cluster/README.md

 # Problem statement

-create a kind (kubernetes in docker) cluster
+create a kind (kubernetes in docker) cluster on the host docker

 # Format